 The problem with loose pins actually has more to do with the dried-out condition of the pinblock than the pins themselves.
-Replacing the factory installed pins of your piano with slightly oversized pins would be one highly effective way to bring the torque of the pins back to what the piano had when it was new.
+After installing new pinblock panels, a new set of factory size (# 2) pins may be installed to put the piano back into the condition it was when it left the factory, as far as the tightness of the pins.